-The Marban Block Project drill-hole databases were provided to the authors of the Marban Block Technical Report by NioGold, who acquired the historic database, fixed errors and inconsistencies, and incorporated NioGold's drill data.
-The NioGold databases used for the resource estimates contain collar coordinates and geologic and assay information for a total of 3,532 drill holes; the database for the Marban deposit also includes 858 channel samples.
-A total of 1,774 holes contributed assay data to the Marban resource estimate, 421 holes to the Kierens estimate, and 1,337 holes to the Norlartic estimate.
-Of these holes, 337 were drilled by NioGold at Marban, 10 at Kierens, and seven at Norlartic.
-A total of 25 additional holes have been drilled in the area of the Norlartic deposit and 16 at Kierens in 2010.
+The Marban Block Project drill-hole databases were provided to the authors of the Marban Block Technical Report by the Corporation, who acquired the historic database, fixed errors and inconsistencies, and incorporated the Corporation's drill data.
+The Osisko databases used for the resource estimates contain collar coordinates and geologic and assay information for a total of 4,577 drill holes; the database for the Marban Block deposit also includes 1,356 channel samples.
+A total of 2,024 holes contributed assay data to the Marban Block resource estimate, 715 holes to the Kierens estimate, and 1,838 holes to the Norlartic estimate.
+Of these holes, 587 were drilled by Osisko at Marban, 45 at Kierens, and 90 at Norlartic.